lawrennd/old_talks/_cloud/includes/aws-mariadb-server.md

 \notes{We'll use the following code for recording the username and password for the SQL client.}

 \include{_software/includes/save-credentials-file.md}

+\include{_cloud/includes/history-of-cloud.md}

 \include{_cloud/includes/aws-sign-up.md}

+\notes{The earliest AWS services of S3 and EC2 gave storage and compute.
+Together these could be combined to host a database service.
+Today cloud providers also provide machines that are already set up to provide a database service.
+We will make use of AWS's Relational Database Service to provide our `MariaDB` server.}

 \notes{1.
 Log in to your AWS account and go to the AWS RDS console [here](https://console.aws.amazon.com/rds/home).

-2. Set the region to Europe (London) which is denoted as eu-west-2.
+2. Make sure the region is set to Europe (London) which is denoted as eu-west-2.

 3. Scroll down to "Create Database".
 Do *not* create an Aurora database instance.